 Once your kids move out or you start planning for retirement, are you going to stay in your current home or downsize?
+If you’re planning to stay in your home, this blog is for you.

 Some people call this aging in place, we call it staying in your forever home.
 However, we've read in a recent study that an often overlooked aspect of "aging in place" is preparing your home for your future.
 You may love your home and your neighborhood, but are there updates that need to be made now that the house is a little quieter?